 Many of us take pride in trying new foods when we travel in Asia, but some of these delicacies can make us violently ill or even kill us.
 From Fugu in Japan to Thai Bat soup, here are Asia’s deadliest foods.

-The Fugu is eaten fried, raw (Sashimi), boiled or with some miso soup and can be drunken also in the fugu sake.
-The Fugu contains a deadly poison, the Tetrodotoxin who can damage the liver and internal organs.
-In Japan, people like to live dangerously and the Chef will attempt to leave just the right amount of poison for a tingling sensation to pass through the guest’s tongue without killing him.
+Fugu can be eaten fried, raw (Sashimi), boiled, or with miso soup, and it can also be drunk in fugu sake.
+The Fugu contains a lethal poison known as Tetrodotoxin, which can harm the liver and internal organs.
+People in Japan like to live dangerously, and the Chef will try to leave just the right amount of poison to cause a tingling sensation on the guest’s tongue without killing him.

 In Asia, Blood clams are sometimes too quickly boiled and conserve many viruses and bacterias who can cause Hepatitis A and E, Thyphoid and Dysentery.

 Pangium Edule, which originated in the Indonesian mangroves, can only be eaten after being boiled, soaked in water, or boiled in banana leaves because it contains hydrogen cyanide, which is poisonous to humans.